Special routes of U.S. Route 90: Houston–Crosby business loop

 Business U.S Highway 90-U or Bus.
-US 90-U is a business route from I-610 in Houston northeastward to FM 2100 in Crosby along portions of McCarty St. and the Beaumont Highway in northeastern Harris County.
+US 90-U is a business route from Interstate 610 (I-610) in Houston northeastward to Farm to Market Road 2100 (FM 2100) in Crosby Texas along portions of McCarty St. and the Beaumont Highway in northeastern Harris County.

 The business route was created in 1992 when US 90 was realigned off the route between Beltway 8 and FM 2100.
 The portion of the business route between I-610 and Beltway 8 remained concurrent with US 90 until the completion of the current US 90 along the Crosby Freeway in January 2011.